 The main supply chain risks are well known.
 The 2016 Global Slavery Index compiled by the Walk Free Foundation notes that among the countries with the greatest prevalence of slavery are Uzbekistan, where people are still forced to work harvesting cotton, and India and Pakistan, where bonded labourers toil in agriculture, brick making and textiles.
 In countries such as Cambodia and Thailand, forced labour is used in the fishing industry and in factories.

-Knowing where the problems are in supply chains should be the basis of targeted action to resolve them.
+A worsening problem Knowing where the problems are in supply chains should be the basis of targeted action to resolve them.
 But, if anything, modern slavery is getting worse.
 The Global Slavery Index calculates a 28% increase in 2016 over previous estimates of the number of modern slaves – to a total of 45.8 million.

 Some countries where there are known problems seem to enjoy a degree of impunity.
 In Uzbekistan and neighbouring Turkmenistan, the use of forced labour in the cotton harvest continues unabated.
 Thousands of workers, including public sector employees such as teachers, doctors and nurses, are forced by the government to work long hours picking the Uzbek harvest under threat of penalties, including loss of their jobs.
 The authorities are also accused of widespread harassment of civil society groups working to highlight the labour abuses.